Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Abstract

 \section{Abstract}

-Anomaly detection (AD), separating anomalies from normal data, has various applications across domains, from manufacturing to healthcare.
-While most previous works have shown to be effective for cases with fully or partially labeled data, they are less practical for AD applications due to tedious data labeling processes.
-In this work, we focus on \emph{unsupervised} AD problems whose entire training data are unlabeled and may contain both normal and anomalous samples.
-To tackle this problem, we build a robust one-class classification framework via data refinement.
-To refine the data accurately, we propose an ensemble of one-class classifiers, each of which is trained on a disjoint subset of training data.
-Moreover, we propose a self-training of deep representation one-class classifiers ({\algname}) that iteratively refines the data and deep representations.
-In experiments, we show the efficacy of our method for unsupervised anomaly detection on benchmarks from image and tabular data domains.
-For example, with a 10\% anomaly ratio on CIFAR-10 data, the proposed method outperforms state-of-the-art one-class classification method by 6.3 AUC and 12.5 average precision.
+Anomaly detection (AD), separating anomalies from normal data, has many applications across domains, from security to healthcare.
+While most previous works were shown to be effective for cases with fully or partially labeled data, that setting is in practice less common due to labeling being particularly tedious for this task.
+In this paper, we focus on fully \emph{unsupervised} AD, in which the entire training dataset, containing both normal and anomalous samples, is unlabeled.
+To tackle this problem effectively, we propose to improve the robustness of one-class classification trained on self-supervised representations using a data refinement process.
+Our proposed data refinement approach is based on an ensemble of one-class classifiers (OCCs), each of which is trained on a disjoint subset of training data.
+Representations learned by self-supervised learning on the refined data are iteratively updated as the data refinement improves.
+We demonstrate our method on various unsupervised AD tasks with image and tabular data.
+With a 10\% anomaly ratio on CIFAR-10 image data / 2.5\% anomaly ratio on Thyroid tabular data, the proposed method outperforms the state-of-the-art one-class classifier by 6.3 AUC and 12.5 average precision / 22.9 F1-score.